Four steps to a strong identity foundation with Azure Active Directory

 - Features like Conditional Access and Multi-Factor Authentication that are easy to enable

-- No components in the perimeter network such as VPN and traditional reverse proxy solutions
+- No components needed in the perimeter network such as VPN and traditional reverse proxy solutions

 - No inbound connections required